Spanish side Sevilla in Tanzania ahead of clash with Simba | Goal.com

 Loving the moves, @gomez_sergi #LaLigaWorld #WeareSevilla pic.twitter.com/kdNTGJjFj9

-The squad was also accompanied by club president Jose Castro and Sporting Director Ramón Rodríguez ‘Monchi’.
+The squad was also accompanied by club president Jose Castro and sporting director Ramón ‘Monchi’ Rodríguez.